 In this supercritical state, CO2 essentially functions as a solvent without denaturing the hemp, drawing out out the key compounds as it’s passed over the plant.
 The resultant solution is then run through a separator that does what it says on the tin - namely dividing the desired compounds from the CO2.

-For whole plant, this CO2 process forms the core of the product, but a careful ethanol extraction is carried out simultaneously.
+For whole plant, this CO2 process forms the core of the product, but an ethanol extraction is carried out simultaneously.
 This specifically extracts key waxes and oils that are too thick and stubborn for a supercritical extraction to procure.
-Since it’s focused on viscous substances, this negates some of the aforementioned risks typical of solvent extraction.

 Our utilisation of different processes when appropriate is why we’re proud of our entire range.
-Vitality CBD’s whole plant, full spectrum and broad spectrum products contain all of the essential compounds found in hemp, but they’re extracted with precision.
+Vitality CBD’s broad spectrum products contain all of the essential compounds found in hemp, but they’re extracted with precision.

 This all still leads to one final question: namely, what’s the real difference between whole plant and broad spectrum?

-In simple terms, broad spectrum retains many of the cannabinoids necessary to feel the benefits of the entourage effect, but the whole plant offers a more complete experience, adding natural hemp waxes and oils to create a more premium product.
+In simple terms, a product like our CBD Oral Drops retains many of the cannabinoids necessary to feel the benefits of the entourage effect, but the whole plant offers a more unrefined experience, with natural hemp waxes and oils increasing expense.

 Broad spectrum oils are still a high-end experience, but are more palatable for new users due to their slight dilution.
 For people concerned about the possibility of THC, they also offer peace of mind that no trace elements of the psychotropic substance is found in the CBD oil.

 Whole plant, on the other hand, is for true CBD aficionados, its naturally waxy quality calling to mind essential oils harvested directly from flora.
-Whilst it does contain THC, it's still only present in very trace amounts.
+Whilst it does contain THC, it's typically only present in trace amounts.

 At Vitality CBD, we have complete faith in each of our products because we understand the science behind them, but simply telling you that isn’t enough.
 We believe that a well-informed user is a happier user, which is why we’ve assembled and curated an extensive knowledge base at the tip of your fingers.

-If you've got any unresolved questions about whole plant, full spectrum, or any other form of CBD, our experienced team are always on hand to field any questions.
+If you've got any unresolved questions about any of the forms of CBD, our experienced team are always on hand to field any questions.
 Reach out to us on our CBD contact page.
 We want you to feel confident when you buy cannabidiol.